SeriouslyErnest/AWS_ALAS_Lookup/README.md

 #when new system: ensure config.json path in smtp is correct

 ## if you want email functionalities, open config.json and add in your email address/ password there.
+## still have some issues with the auto-generated code for the frontend.

 This is a simple personal project to make my life easier because I need to search for ALAS <-> package manually one by one.
 Hope it helps someone else out there.